Jaisuryan-web/TRANSACTION-ATM-INTERFACE-/README.md

 # Banking System in C

-A simple banking system implementation in C that allows account management, transactions, and admin functionality.
+A simple banking system implementation in C that allows account management, transactions, and admin functionality,file creations.

 ## Features